nopslip/twitmon/README.md

-# twitmon
+# Twitmon
 poc code for twitter keyword monitoring

-# Twitmon
--- poc code for twitter keyword monitoring  --
 Using the twitter [streaming API] (https://dev.twitter.com/streaming/public) we gather data and feed it to an Influx DB for trend monitoring and much more.

+Example premise:

+**If, we see 25% increase in #satoshi tweets btc price will go up**

 ## Installation
 Clone or donwload the repo then run: